 - Can the Buddha ever be a woman?
 Discussion at Buddhism.Stackexchange.com

-- Also available (minus all the excellent comments) from our server as PDF on usb drive after retreat
+- Also available (but without all the excellent comments) from our server as PDF

 - International Congress on Buddhist Women’s Role in the Sangha, at Wikipedia